FIFI1803/CertificationManagingSystem/README.md

 - View all students
 - Add new student
 - Edit student details
-- Delete student record

 2. **Modules**
 - View all modules
 - Add new module
 - Edit module details
-- Delete module

 3. **Results**
 - View student results
 - Record new result
-- Update existing result
-- Delete result

 4. **Reports**
 - Generate student progress report
 - View certification statistics
-- Export results to CSV

 5. **Exit**
 - Save and exit the application

-Use arrow keys to navigate the menu and Enter to select an option.
-Follow the on-screen prompts to perform various operations.